isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-level-yard/index.md

 **For Small to Medium Bumps and Dips (Topdressing/Minor Leveling): **

 * **Wheelbarrow: ** To transport leveling mix, soil, or amendments. * **Shovel or Spade: ** For moving and spreading material. * **Garden Rake: ** For spreading and evening out the topdressing mix. * **Landscape Rake / Leveling Rake (Lute): ** This is highly recommended.
-It's a wide, heavy
-- duty rake with a flat edge designed specifically for spreading and smoothing granular materials evenly.
+It's a wide, heavy-duty rake with a flat edge designed specifically for spreading and smoothing granular materials evenly.

 * **Stiff Push Broom: ** For working leveling mix into the grass canopy.